A Guide to Using Foreign Credit and Debit Cards in Tonga

 However, there are some credit card brands that will not be accepted in Tonga.
 Avoid using credit cards from the following brands:

 - Diners Club

 Where Can You Use Credit Cards in Tonga?

-In Tonga, there are currently around 200 EFTPOS (Electronic Funds Transfer at Point of Sale) outlets, otherwise known as electric payment systems where you can pay using a credit/debit card.
+In Tonga, there are currently around 700 EFTPOS (Electronic Funds Transfer at Point of Sale) outlets, otherwise known as electric payment systems where you can pay using a credit/debit card.
 However, considering there are 170 islands and five major island groups in Tonga, it’s not that much.
-Many of Tonga’s guest houses, food outlets, tour operators, etc. only accept cash, so it’s a good idea to always be prepared to pay with cash.
+Many of Tonga’s guesthouses, food outlets, tour operators, public transport, etc. only accept cash, so it’s a good idea to always be prepared to pay with cash.

-Outlets accepting electronic payments are some retail shops, supermarkets and restaurants, especially in Nuku’alofa and Neiafu, also tend to accept credit/debit card.
+Outlets accepting electronic payments are some retail shops, especially supermarkets.
+Restaurants, especially in Nuku’alofa and Neiafu, also tend to accept credit/debit card.
 Major hotels and some resorts all around Tonga also accept credit card.
 We recommend asking your chosen hotel/resort if they accept credit card if you intend to pay with this method.

 ATMs are available in the main towns of Tongatapu, Vava’u and Ha’apai, as well as at Fua’amotu Airport (Tongatapu) where you can withdraw the local currency (Tongan Pa’anga) from your overseas bank account.
 However, be aware of ATM withdrawal fees in Tonga, which we go into more detail in the section below.